hezy/package-sync/README.md

 }
 ```

-- `primary_machine`: The name of the designated primary machine.
+- `primary_machine`: The name of the designated primary machine
-- `machines`: An object containing the package state for each machine.
+- `machines`: An object containing the package state for each machine
-  - `<machine_name>`: The name of the machine.
+  - `<machine_name>`: The name of the machine
-    - `packages`: An object containing the list of installed packages for each package manager.
+    - `packages`: An object containing the list of installed packages for each package manager
-    - `last_update`: The timestamp of the last update for the machine.
+    - `last_update`: The timestamp of the last update for the machine

 If the configuration file becomes corrupted, the script will automatically create a backup of the corrupted file and start fresh with a new configuration file.

 ## License

-This script is released under the [MIT License](LICENSE).
+This script is released under the [MIT License](LICENSE)